concourse/concourse/release-notes/latest.md

 #### <sub><sup><a name="v550-note-24" href="#v550-note-24">:link:</a></sup></sub> feature

-* @ThePhilderbeast added proxy support to the github-release-resource concourse/github-release-resource#84.
+* @ThePhilderbeast added proxy support to the Github release resource concourse/github-release-resource#84.

 #### <sub><sup><a name="v550-note-25" href="#v550-note-25">:link:</a></sup></sub> feature

-* The number of assets listed per release was raised by @oppegard from 30 to 100 on the github-release-resource.
+* The number of assets listed per release was raised by @oppegard from 30 to 100 on the Github release resource.
 This will hopefully prevent most issues where the resource would not have the full list of assets to download concourse/github-release-resource#85.

+#### <sub><sup><a name="v550-note-26" href="#v550-note-26">:link:</a></sup></sub> feature

+* @dprotaso added annotated tag support to the Github release resource concourse/github-release-resource#88, where previously only lightweight tags were supported.